Esri/calcite-design-system/packages/calcite-components-angular/projects/component-library/README.md

 ### Copy local assets

 Calcite Components rely on assets being available at a particular path.
-If using assets locally, you'll need to copy these over to your `src` directory.
-This example has a `copy` npm script, which will automatically run after installing dependencies.
+If using assets locally, you'll need to copy these over to your `src` directory:

 ```sh
 cp -r node_modules/@esri/calcite-components/dist/calcite/assets/ ./src/assets/